Alendri/high_adventures/src/preamble.md

 # A collection of adventures
 ### Unintentionally hilarious, unexpected, terrifying and utterly unplanned

 &nbsp;

-A few short stories from traveling.
+A few short stories I have found myself part of.

 &nbsp;

 &nbsp;